|

 According to the 1881 census,

-William S. is now an Oxford schoolmaster, he is lodging with the Morgan's,
+William S. is now an Oxford schoolmaster, and is lodging with the Morgan's,

 in Bridge Street, Brecknock St David, in Wales. |